 Data Collection, Processing, and Analyzing:

-- Doxa Chatzopoulou, University of California, Los Angeles, FL (USA)
+Doxa Chatzopoulou, University of California, Los Angeles, CA (USA)